 Moreover, accessing your inner unguarded self, freeing the real you trapped behind all those damn spinning plates, releases endorphins, which flood your brain with happiness.
 Not only do you feel better, but all that smiling from feeling better releases even more endorphins– what a happy loop to be in!

 All told, all that writing is like a big let-out sigh.
 It’s a fully-realized, all body relief we cannot get through any other means.
 And while other forms of release are extremely valuable, none of them are as intimate, as to the point, and as effective during the act, each and every time, for mental clarity, for giving rise to the true self, for spiritual lifting and physical betterment in one go, as writing.

-If it’s time for you to take your writing into your own hands so you feel whole, well, and ready to take on your world, check out one of our many upcoming courses– for all interests and levels of writer- to see if it’s the thing that will give you the infrastructure, support, and tools to get- and keep- yourself writing.
+If it’s time for you to take your writing into your own hands so you feel whole, well, and ready to take on your world, check out one of our writing programs and courses- for all interests and levels of writer.

 These provide infrastructure, support, and tools to help you begin writing, and fulfill your goals.